SamPedley/SamPedley.github.io/README.md

 - [ ] Fix slow jekyll build times in dev.
 - [ ] Fix markdown typos in old posts.
 - [ ] Write more you idiot.

+The goal of this site is:

+remind me of things I should know share knowledge with others showcase past work.